 - a.
 All references in these By-Laws to "Democrat" or "registered Democrat" shall mean a voter who disclosed a preference for the Democratic Party on their voter registration card.
 All references in these By-Laws to "Decline-to-state" shall mean a voter who disclosed no preference for a political party on their voter registration card. - b.
 All references to "nominee" shall refer to that registered Democrat in a voternominated election who received the highest number of votes in the general election.
 Should there be no registered Democrat among the "top-two" in the general election, "nominee" shall refer to that registered Democrat who received the highest number of votes in the top-two open primary. - c.
-All references to "partisan primary" shall refer to mean voter-nominated top-two open primary. - d.
-"Equal Division" shall mean that in all elections and appointments to which this phrase applies, one half shall be self- identified female and the balance shall be other than selfidentified female.
+All references to "partisan primary" shall refer to mean voter-nominated top-two open primary.

+- d.
+"Equal Division" shall mean that in all elections and appointments to which this phrase applies, one half shall be self- identified female and the balance shall be other than self-identified female.
 A variance of no more than one (1) shall be allowed when the number concerned is an odd number.
 With regard to appointments made under Article II of these bylaws, the appointor shall be counted in determining whether or not Equal Division has been adhered to.
-With regard to elections, this rule shall only apply to the greatest extent possible if insufficient numbers of a gender should decide to run.

-- e.
-All references to the "Code of Conduct" shall refer to the Code of Conduct adopted by This Committee, set forth as Appendix "A" to these bylaws. - f.
+With regard to elections, this rule shall only apply to the greatest extent possible if insufficient numbers of a gender should decide to run. - e.
+"Gender" shall mean one being either "self-identified female" or "other than self-identified female". - f.
+All references to the "Code of Conduct" shall refer to the Code of Conduct adopted by This Committee, set forth as Appendix "A" to these bylaws. - g.
 All references to the flow chart entitled "Process for Reporting Misconduct and Harassment," shall refer to that document adopted by This Committee and attached hereto as Appendix "B."